kannibalox/PTPAPI/README.md

 ### `ptp-reseed-machine`

-This tool is meant to complement `ptp-reseed`, by taking using [Prowlarr](https://github.com/Prowlarr/Prowlarr) to find and download potential reseeds from any supported site.
+This tool is meant to complement `ptp-reseed`, by using [Prowlarr](https://github.com/Prowlarr/Prowlarr) to find and download potential reseeds from any supported site.

 To get it set up, first [install Prowlarr](https://wiki.servarr.com/prowlarr/installation).
 Be sure your instance (or any of the *arrs) isn't exposed to the internet!
-From, simply use the UI to add any trackers/indexers you'd like to search, as well as any downloaders.
+From there, simply use the UI to add any trackers/indexers you'd like to search, as well as any downloaders.
 Then, add the following config to `~/.ptpapi.conf`: